Robotizo/unityProject4/README.md

 - Jump, Double Jump with Space
 - Dash with Shift
 - Collect Coins by moving over them
-- Score Counter on the top right
+- Score Counter on the top right with animated score updates
+- Basic settings menu to change the player speed
+- In-World canvas to explain controls to player

 ## Credits